Monopole and instanton effects in QCD: Predictions of the chiral condensate and the decay constants

 Here, we use the number density of the instantons and anti-instantons~(\ref{eq:inst_dens_1}). $N_{c}$ represents the number of colors.
 The average size of the instanton~\cite{Shuryak1_1} is

+As an important consequence of the models, the value of the chiral condensate decreases in direct proportion to the square root of the number density of the instantons and anti-instantons.

-Third, we estimate the chiral condensate in the chiral limit ($m_{q} \rightarrow 0$) using the Gell-Mann-Oakes-Renner (GMOR) relation~\cite{Gellmann1} and the experimental results as follows:
+Next, we estimate the chiral condensate in the chiral limit ($m_{q} \rightarrow 0$) using the Gell-Mann-Oakes-Renner (GMOR) relation~\cite{Gellmann1} and the experimental results as follows:

-Here, we suppose that the Partially Conserved Axial Current (PCAC) relation holds.
-We use the following result of the decay constant in the chiral limit calculated from the chiral perturbation theory~\cite{Colangelo3}:
+Here, we suppose that the partially conserved axial current (PCAC) relation holds.
+We use the following result of the decay constant in the chiral limit as calculated according to the chiral perturbation theory~\cite{Colangelo3}:

 The experimental result of the average mass of the light quarks~\cite{PDG_2017} is

 The experimental result of the pion mass~\cite{PDG_2017} is